boegel/easybuild-wiki/Unit-and-regression-testing.md

 ## Unit testing

+Unittests should be added (if possible) for each added feature.
+Adding more unittests should be done by creating a new test module, adding a suite() method which returns a TestSuite object with all the testcases in it.

+In easybuild/test/suite.py you should add it to the list of modules then, so it will be included when somebody runs the suite.

 For every push to the `master` and `develop` of `easybuild-framework`, a set of unit tests is run.

 To run the unit tests yourself, simply execute `python -m easybuild.test.suite` on an installed version of EasyBuild.
 This should give you output like below: